cedowens/Mythic-Macro-Generator/README.md

 ---------

 **Note: This will launch the JXA payload inside of the App Sandbox.
-However, Mythic does have the ability to add Login Item persistence even from the App Sandbox.
+However, Mythic does have the ability to add Login Item persistence even from the App Sandbox.**

-**Also Sophos appears to stop this technique from execution**